 - Interest rates and fees: SunTrust offers competitive fixed or variable interest rates.
 There are no origination, application or prepayment fees.

 - Repayment options: SunTrust offers seven, 10 or 15-year repayment terms.
 The firm also presents various repayment terms including immediate repayment, interest-only, partial interest and full deferment.

 - Benefits and discounts: SunTrust offers a graduation reward of one percent principal reduction and up to .50 percent rate reduction for automatic payments.
 There’s also a cosigner release option available.

 - Financial aid tools: SunTrust’s robust educational portal includes step-by-step educational guides, calculators, scholarship and grant information, tax benefits and general money management tools.
 Military applicants have access to information about their specialized benefits.

-- Best for Students looking for college funding information and access to private lending solutions.
+- Best for: Students looking for college funding information and access to private lending solutions.

-Suntrust Student Loans Company Profile
+Suntrust Student Loans Company Information